Must-visit museums in Sydney

 Justice and Police Museum

 You'll have no trouble respecting the authority of the Justice and Police Museum, which solves the mysteries of some of the state's darkest tales.
-One of the great Sydney history museums, it occupies the former home of the Water Police and the site of some of the biggest legal proceedings of 1800s NSW.
+One of the great Sydney history museums, it occupies the former home of the Water Police and the site of some of the biggest legal proceedings of 1800s New South Wales.
 The museum offers a peek into that past with everything from original holding cells to forensic evidence from notorious crimes.
 It’s also a great day out for kids, with plenty of eye-opening and educational activities for little ones.

 Getting there: As with the Museum of Sydney, the best way to get here is via public transport to Circular Quay – from here, it’s a short walk to the museum.